 GuidedTrack Toolbar

-Would you prefer to read a shorter descriptions of GuidedTrack keywords?
+Would you prefer to read a shorter description of GuidedTrack keywords?
 Our GuidedTrack Toolbar demonstrates how to use each keyword.
 It uses short, quick examples and contains very little explanatory text.
-It’s a great tool for those who understand the GuidedTrack basics and want a quick exploration of the GuidedTrack language.
+It’s a great tool for those who understand coding basics and want a quick explanation of the GuidedTrack language.
 To access it, simply navigate to the editing screen of the program you’re working on.
 You’ll see the toolbar to the left of the editing window.

 GuidedTrack Blog